 Now, I wait for them to process the request.
 I will let you know when I get the first half of my $100 annual carrot.
 I believe it will be processed and paid through normal payroll at some point in May.

 Although it may not seem like a lot of money, benefit packages that promote healthy living can really add up over time.
-Max OOP will gross $1,000 every 10 years from this particular benefit package.
+I will gross $1,000 every 10 years from this particular benefits package.